It all started with a recipe that was handed down from my Great Aunt Danny.

 We put the girls to work at an early age. 🙂

 Friends raved.
 “You should sell this!”, “I’m sooooo addicted to it!”, “Can I pay you to make some for us when it’s not the holidays?”.

 While we knew the jelly was great, it took years for us to take the comments of our friends seriously – and we started daydreaming of a jelly business.

 The daydreaming became reality in 2010 when Kelly’s Jelly (because, honestly, it sounded better than “Danny’s Jelly”) was established.

 From the onset, we knew we had to be different to stand out.
 Not only did our product have to be great (thank you, Aunt Danny), but its ingredients had to be natural, and they had to come from producers that represent the best of their local production (thank you, Farmers).

 We began as a local vendor at the Lake Oswego Farmers’ Market (putting our young daughters to work).

 Our first Lake Oswego Holiday Market.

-Eventually, we were able to add more flavors to our line-up: Strawberry-Habanero, Pineapple Jalapeno, and Strawberry Preserves.
+Eventually, we were able to add more flavors to our line-up: Strawberry-Habanero, Pineapple Jalapeno, and Strawberry Fruit Spreads.
 Then came more farmers’ markets, and store placements.
 Voodoo Doughnut wanted our jelly to liven up their Thursdays and Ruby Jewel wanted our jelly for their ice cream.